ZoyaFarheen2603/Lightweight-feedback-system/DEPLOYMENT.md

 # Deployment Guide - Lightweight Feedback System

-This guide will help you deploy your feedback system to Render.com for free.
+This guide will help you deploy your feedback system to Render.com.

 ## 🚀 Quick Deployment Steps